A research instrument from Data Druid Tech. New for 2026.

 GIS

-GPS points today; polygons, lines, and tile-served basemaps next.
+GPS points ship today.
+On the roadmap: polygons, lines, and map-based analysis.
 The map is the input control where location is the answer.

 Distribute